shrenik-jain/neetcode-solutions/README.md

 ## Related Repo

-Check out my other repository [Leetcode Solutions](https://github.com/shrenik-jain/Leet-Code-Solutions) for solutions to LeetCode problems in Python and Java.
+Check out my other repository [Leetcode Solutions](https://github.com/shrenik-jain/Leet-Code-Solutions) for solutions to leetcode problems in Python + Java.

 ## Contact

-If you have any questions, suggestions, or feedback, feel free to reach out to me through [email](mailto:shrenikkjain81@gmail.com) or visit my [website](https://shrenik-jain.github.io/).
+If you have any questions, suggestions, or feedback, feel free to reach out to me through [email](mailto:shrenikkjain81@gmail.com) or visit my [website](https://shrenik-jain.github.io).

 <br>